AlvaroCori/-AlvaroCori-SIS_INTEL_PRACTICA_4/README.md

 only max numbers in the parts we can't take the goal of the max fitness.

-The experiments using probability of crossocer like 0.9
+The experiments using probability of crossover like 0.9

 | Tried    |  Generation  |
 | :------: | :------: |